rafraph/btc_aggregator/README.md

 ## What it does?
 This program register to the Order Books of INX and Bitfinex.

-It save the orders in a `SortedSet` and update it when new order arrived.
+It save the orders in a `SortedSet`([for more details](https://www.collectionsjs.com/sorted-set)) and update it when new order arrived.

 Every 1.5 second it compares the prices and print to the console the best Buy and Sell prices between the two platforms.